vule-levu/simple-plug-ins/README.md

 # simple-plug-ins
-A simple plug-in application for students or those starting to get themselves familiar with python and javascript.
+A simple plug-in application for beginners who want to familiarize themselves with python and nodejs - javascript.
-I chose to utilize a command-line interface for the task to prioritize simplicity and ease of use.
+I choose to utilize a command-line interface for the task to prioritize simplicity and ease of use.
-The implemented code in JavaScript automatically registers all Python files as plugins, simplifying the process.
+By implementing the code in JavaScript, all Python files are automatically registered as plugins.
+This streamlines the entire process, making it simpler and easier to understand.

 # usage
 `nodejs calculator.js`